 H.O.M.E.’s Community Advisory Council Hosts 4th Senior Summit

 On March 20th, H.O.M.E.'s Community Advisory Council hosted its fourth “Let’s Kick It!” senior summit at our Nathalie Salmon House.
-It was the first year that a resource fair was included, and potential vendors expressed so much interest in being included that the Community Advisory had to turn away some organizations due to space.
+For the first time, the summit included a resource fair; potential vendors expressed so much interest in being included that the Community Advisory had to turn away some organizations due to space.

 The senior summit was a wonderful event that highlighted the importance of empowering seniors to advocate for their communities.
 Many of the attendees asked how they could get involved in advocating for senior rights.
 H.O.M.E. and the Community Advisory Council are grateful to all who attended and are helping us empower low-incomes seniors in the city.